What The CPUC Wants You To Know About Solar

 Picking Your Solar Installer

 Before you sign a contract, be sure to ask the right questions.
 The guide has a thorough list of questions for you to choose from.
-Company background, design, and warranties are a few of the important topics.
+Company background, design, and warranties are some important topics.

 Check out our post on picking the best solar company for more information about choosing the right solar contractor.